 Samsung SHS P718 is an electronic keypad door lock that works best when connected to Samsung Smart Home systems.
 The smart lock provides support for video cameras and security sensors.

 The device can work as a fingerprint door lock and is able to store and recognize up to a hundred unique fingerprints.
-In fact, this security system is a great little investment for medium to large scale companies.
+In fact, this security system is a great little investment for the medium to large scale companies.
 Users can access the mobile app to check the status of the system and keep track of its logs.

 Samsung is famous for its smooth and clear displays so it’s no surprise that SHS P718 is known for its easy glide touch screen display.
 Additionally, the electric door lock still functions with the PIN codes.
 This product is retailing from $419.
 So, go for this electric door lock if you have a little bit extra to splurge.